-Take your first pink (active) tablet from the green area on the blister pack corresponding to the day of the week.
+Take your first yellow (active) tablet from the green area on blister pack corresponding to the day of the week.

 Follow the direction of the arrows on the blister pack until all the tablets have been taken.
 Each blister pack is marked with the day of the week.
+A period should begin 2-3 days after starting to take the white inactive tablets and may not have finished before the next pack is started.